South Kalimantan: Revolution and modern era

 On September 17, 1945, Japan surrendered to the Australian Army who entered Banjarmasin.
-On July 1, 1946, the Australian handed control back to the Dutch colonial government.
-Governor-General Hubertus van Mook draw up a plan for a federal government through the Malino Conference (July 16–22, 1946) and the Denpasar Conference (December 7–24, 1946) which decided on the formation of four federal states, Java, Sumatra, Borneo (Netherlands Borneo) and the Great East (State of East Indonesia), the formation of the Borneo state was opposed by the people of Banjarmasin, led by several figure such as Hasan Basry.
+On 1 July 1946, the Australian handed control back to the Dutch colonial government.
+Governor-General Hubertus van Mook draw up a plan for a federal government through the Malino Conference (16-22 July 1946) and the Denpasar Conference (7-24 December 1946) decided on the formation of four federal states, Java, Sumatra, Borneo (Netherlands Borneo) and the Great East (State of East Indonesia).
+The formation of the Borneo state was opposed by the people of Banjarmasin, led by several figure such as Hasan Basry.

 The Dutch remained in South Kalimantan until 1949, when the Dutch–Indonesian Round Table Conference resulted in the Dutch recognizing Indonesia's sovereignty.
 The Dutch then withdraw from the region, ending the three-century long Dutch presence in the region.
-The region was initially incorporated into the Indonesian province of Kalimantan, but in 1956 the province was dissolved and separated into two province, West Kalimantan and South Kalimantan.
+The region was initially incorporated into the Indonesian province of Kalimantan, but in 1956 the province was dissolved and separated into three provinces - East Kalimantan, West Kalimantan and South Kalimantan.
 In 1957 South Kalimantan was divided to provide the Dayak population with greater autonomy from the Muslim population in the province.
-The change was approved by the Indonesian Government on May 23, 1957, under Presidential Law No. 10 Year 1957, which declared Central Kalimantan the seventeenth province of Indonesia.
+The change was approved by the Indonesian Government on 23 May 1957, under Presidential Law No. 10 Year 1957, which declared Central Kalimantan the seventeenth province of Indonesia.